aminnairi/prophecy/README.md

 ## What's left to do?

-- Extract the `State` class into its own package from `future` to `state`
 - Add more packages and packages functions
 - Document the whole API once it gets out of the real-world testing phase
-- Add support for command line interface using `readline`
-- Add support for log messages using the Syslog format
 - Compare this library with RxJS and credit them
 - Compare this library with Effect and credit them
 - Find a cool logo